 BESSY II

-UE49 SPEEM Beamline
+SPEEM

 Magnetic nanostructures are at the heart of modern data storage technology.
 Typical dimensions of magnetic bits are in the sub-100nm region.
 In addition novel magnetoelectronics devices such as magnetic random access memory junctions are operated on the sub-100nm m scale.
 An understanding magnetic properties of such low-dimensional structures is only accessible to spectro-microscopy tools capable of appropriate lateral resolution.
-This goal is achieved by combining a novel spin-resolved photoemission microscope (SPEEM) with a dedicated microfocus PGM beamline with full x-ray polarization control (UE49-PGMa).
+This goal is achieved by combining a novel spin-resolved photoemission microscope (SPEEM) with a dedicated microfocus PGM beamline with full x-ray polarization control (UE49-PGM SPEEM).

 The synergy between the microscopy capabilities of the PEEM and the polarization control of synchrotron radiation makes of X-PEEM the ideal tool for space resolved and element selective investigation of nanostructures by means of chemical maps (XAS) and magnetic imaging (XMCD and XLD).